 With this information, Jane Jacobs believed this long-lost culture could be revived if the dancers and actors of this play can return ultimately.

-If practices like trusting shopkeepers, children playing on the sidewalks, and small neighborhood shops like locksmiths are introduced back to the society, the proverbial sidewalk dance will return, and the fun will continue.
+If practices like trusting shopkeepers, children playing on the sidewalks, and small neighborhood shops like locksmiths are introduced back to society, the proverbial sidewalk dance will return, and the fun will continue.